Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

-To minimize energy consumption, the sensor sharing scheduling problem can be framed as a variant of the Multi-Armed Bandit (MAB) problem \cite{slivkins2019introduction}, factoring in perception performance, time-varying wireless channels, and power consumption.
-In this regard, an online learning-based algorithm known as the Adaptive Volatile Upper Confidence Bound (AVUCB) algorithm was proposed by reference \cite{Jia2022online}.
-This algorithm schedules the most advantageous vehicle, offering an enhanced view while minimizing total power consumption and adhering to communication bandwidth and detection accuracy constraints.
-However, the AVUCB algorithm does not account for the high mobility of cooperative vehicles.
-Addressing this mobility challenge, the Mobility-Aware Sensor Scheduling (MASS) algorithm \cite{Jia2023MASSMS}, an extension of the AVUCB, formulated decentralized CP scheduling as a Restless-MAB (RMAB) problem \cite{whittle1988restless}.
+To minimize energy consumption, the data sharing scheduling problem can be framed as a variant of the Multi-Armed Bandit (MAB) problem \cite{slivkins2019introduction}, factoring in perception performance, time-varying wireless channels, and power consumption.
+In this regard, an online learning-based algorithm known as the Adaptive Volatile Upper Confidence Bound (AVUCB) \cite{Jia2022online} was proposed to schedule the most advantageous vehicle, offering an enhanced view while adhering to communication bandwidth constraints.
+However, it does not account for the high mobility of cooperative vehicles.
+To address this issue, the Mobility-Aware Sensor Scheduling (MASS) algorithm \cite{Jia2023MASSMS} formulated decentralized CP scheduling as a Restless-MAB (RMAB) problem \cite{whittle1988restless}.
 In the RMAB context, rewards continually evolve, requiring each vehicle to continuously learn about its surroundings while selecting actions that empirically maximize rewards.
 When applied to a practical SUMO trace, the MASS algorithm demonstrated the ability to enhance overall perception gain without incurring additional costs associated with frequent meta-information exchanges.

-Cooperative agent selection can also be likened to a Multi-agent Path Finding (MAPF) problem, which plans paths for multiple agents \cite{ma2021learning}.
-Inspired by MAPF, a selective communication algorithm \cite{chiu2023selective} was proposed to determine the subset of cooperative vehicles based on information gains from connected vehicles.
-Each vehicle predicts the set of objects in its field of view and transmits the centre locations of all detected objects to the ego-vehicle.
-Upon receiving this location information from all vehicles, the ego-vehicle estimates information gains by comparing its detected objects' positions to received 2D centre positions from other connected cars.
-The vehicles associated with the highest information gain are selected to form the communication scope.
-In contrast to random selection, this algorithm achieved higher success rates with minimal additional communication costs.
+The selection of cooperative agents can also be likened to the Multi-agent Path Finding (MAPF) problem, in which paths are planned for multiple agents \cite{ma2021learning}.
+Inspired by MAPF, a selective communication algorithm was proposed in \cite{chiu2023selective} to determine a subset of cooperative vehicles based on estimated information gains from connected vehicles.
+In this approach, information gains were estimated by the ego vehicle through comparison between its own detected object positions and the received two-dimensional center positions from other connected vehicles.
+Vehicles associated with the highest estimated information gains were then selected to define the communication scope.
+In contrast to random selection strategies, this algorithm demonstrated higher success rates while incurring minimal additional communication costs.

+Addressing the need for prioritization in CP, the Priority-Aware Collaborative Perception (PACP) framework leverages a Bird’s Eye View (BEV) based matching strategy to determine the relative importance of nearby CAVs based on their spatial correlation with the ego vehicle \cite{10646529}.